13 Ways You’re Washing Your Face Wrong

 You exfoliate too often

 An exfoliating cleanser or device can slough away dead skin cells and leave the skin glowing.
 But daily exfoliation can lead to dryness and flakiness, says Ivy Lee, MD, a dermatologist based in Pasadena, California.
 “That squeaky clean feeling will lead to irritation,” she says.
-Limit exfoliation to just once a week.
-Exfoliating too much is just one of many common skin problems.
+(How often you should exfoliate your face depends on a few things—learn what’s best for your skin.)

 You use a dirty washcloth